 2) Eco-evolutionary dynamics.
 I am interested in the the effects of ongoing evolution on community ecology.
 I have collaborated with Dr Timothy Farkas, at the Nosil Lab, studying the effects of the evolution of Timema cristinae camouflage on the coexisting arthropod community and the cascading trophic effects on plants.
 We also carried out field experiments to test the effects of density-dependent selection on camouflage, and I co-authored the resulting paper published in Biology Letters.
 HERE

 3) Tropical ecology and conservation.
-In the summer of 2015, I spent three months in a logging concession at Rondonia (Brazil) to investigate the effects of different logging techniques, land-sparing vs. land-sparing, on the diversity and abundance of butterflies.
+In the summer of 2015, I spent three months in a logging concession at Rondonia (Brazil) to investigate the effects of different logging techniques on the diversity and abundance of butterflies.
 The outcomes of this project will be used by the logging company AMATA Brasil to minimize their impact on Amazon biodiversity.
 Supervised by Dr David Edwards.
 Funded by: The Explorers Club Youth Activity Fund, The Professor Hering Memorial Award (BENHS), The Scurfield Bursary (University of Sheffield) and the Laverick-Webster-Hewitt Travelling Fellowship (University of Sheffield).